spitsh/spitsh/README.md

 - Running and testing scripts in Docker
 - Logging to standard output

 Everything about the language and compiler is still experimental.
+I am thinking about pivoting a bit into compiling golang to create standalone binaries instead of shell scripts. 🤔

 ## Example
 To get an idea of what Spit is consider the following basic program: